marloncarvalho/darter/README.md

     }

 ## Path Parameters
-In order to get access to all path parameters, you must add an argument of the type Map and named `pathParams` in your resource method.
+In order to get access to all path parameters, you must add an argument of the type Map in your resource method and name it `pathParams`.
 Notice that it's a convention and therefore this parameter must be named like that.

     @DELETE(path: 'id')
     void delete(Map pathParams) {